The Medway Network of the Chartered College of Teaching

 School culture encompasses beliefs, perceptions, relationships and attitudes that shape and influence every aspect of school life.
 But it also includes more concrete issues such as the physical and emotional safety of pupils, marking and assessment and how a school embraces and celebrates cultural diversity.

 The Inaugural Conference creates an opportunity for Senior and Middle Leaders, Governors and all those who want to strengthen the culture within our schools, to focus on the wellbeing of staff, children and young people.
 Its aim is to build a local collaboration, bringing together expertise, to create schools conducive to professional development, fulfillment and wellbeing.
+Click here for tickets

 Sean Harford, Ofsted’s National Director, Education @HarfordSean

-Key note title: ‘Ofsted updates including curriculum’.
+Title: ‘Ofsted updates including curriculum’

 Sean Harford became Ofsted's National Director, Education in September 2015.
 He oversees Ofsted’s inspection policy for early years, maintained, independent and unregistered schools, and further education and skills.
 Since joining Ofsted as one of Her Majesty's Inspectors in 2003 he has worked in the School Improvement Division, School Inspection Policy and he led on organisational restructuring in 2009.
 Prior to taking on his current role, Sean was the Regional Director for the East of England and National Director, Schools.
 He has led section 5 and section 8 inspections of schools in the primary and secondary phases, also specialising in the monitoring of schools in categories of concern.
 His particular area of subject expertise is in science.